aws-samples/aws-serverless-security-workshop/docs/03-input-validation/README.md

 ## Module 3B: Test your Validation

-Use postman, you can try making requests to the **POST /customizations** API using invalid parameters and see the input validation kick in:
+Use postman, you can try making requests to the **POST /customizations** API using invalid parameters and see the input validation kick in (if you get an unauthorize error message, could be caused by the expiration time of the Authentication token.
+You can easily refresh rthis token following these steps from module [01](../01-add-authentication/README.md#1E):

 ### Wrong parameters = Invalid request: